EasyScience/EasyReflectometryApp/ROADMAP.md

 The aim of this epic is to improve the user experience in EasyReflectometry.
 Currently, there are a performance issues and user-unfriendly interfaces that should be improved.
 This has the additional benefit of reducing technical debt.
-This includes work such as improving visualisation and adding code signing.
+This includes work such as improving visualisations and adding code signing.

 <!-- #### EasyReflectometryApp issues